 I received my PhD from MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL) in May, 2006 (thesis title: Automating the Construction of Compiler Heuristics using Machine Learning).

-I have been a research staff member at IBM's Austin Research Laboratory since September, 2006.
-My background is in compilers and architecture, and I am an experienced machine learning practitioner.
-During my time at IBM, I have worked on a range of compiler and architecture projects, including:
+I joined Nvidia Research in February, 2014.
+Prior to that I was a research staff member at IBM's Austin Research Laboratory.
+I have worked on a range of compiler and architecture projects, including:

 - Mainstream computing is a prototype system that aims to detect anomalous program behavior (e.g., a malicious attack on a vulnerable program).
 Mainstream computing is a collaborative system that automatically constructs models of mainstream program behavior, and with these models, dynamically checks a program to ensure that it is running according to expectations.
 While such systems exist in various flavors, the novelty of our system is that we use a statistical approach to generate models of mainstream behavior; this lets users select an upper bound on their tolerance for annoying red flags being raised during program execution.
 Based on the user's tolerance, the system will generate an appropriate set of runtime assertions to apply.
 Our prototype was able to detect denial of service attacks, integer overflows, frees of uninitialized memory, boundary violations, and an injection attack.
 (CGO 2010 paper, slides).

 - Predication support for out-of-processors.
 The benefits of Out of Order (OOO) processing are well

 known, as is the effectiveness of predicated execution for